 - Read the assignments carefully and follow the specific instructions, if any, given on the assignment itself about the subject matter or its presentation. - 4) Go through the Units on which the assignments are based.
 Make some points regarding the question and then rearrange those points in a logical order and draw up a rough outline of your answer.
 While answering an essay type question, give adequate attention to introduction and conclusion.
 The introduction must provide a brief interpretation of the question and how you propose to develop it.
 The conclusion must summarise your response to the question.
 Make sure that the answer is logical and coherent, and has clear connections between sentences and paragraphs.
 The answer should be relevant to the question given in the assignment.
 Make sure that you have attempted all the main points of the question.
 Once you are satisfied with your answer, write down the final version neatly and underline the points you wish to emphasise.
 While solving numerical problems, use proper format and give working notes wherever necessary. - 5) Use only foolscap size paper for your response and tie all the pages carefully.
 Avoid using very thin paper.
 Allow a 4 cm margin on the left and at least 4 lines in between each answer.
-This may facilitate the evaluator to write useful comments in the margin at appropriate places. - 6) Write the responses in your own hand.
+This may facilitate the evaluator to write useful comments in the margin at appropriate places.

+- 6) Write the responses in your own hand.
 Do not print or type the answers.
 Do not copy your answers from the Units/Blocks sent to you by the University.
-It is advised to write your answers in your own words as it will help in grasping the study material.

-- Do not copy from the response sheets of other students.
-If copying is noticed, the assignment will be rejected. - Write each assignment separately.
-All the assignments should not be written in continuity. - Write the question number with each answer. - The completed assignment should be submitted to the Coordinator of the Study Centre allotted to you.
-TMAs submitted at any other place will not be evaluated. - After submitting the TMA, get the acknowledgement from theCoordinator on the prescribed assignment remittance-cum-acknowledgement card. - In case you have requested for a change of Study Centre, you should submit your TMA. only to the original Study Centre until the change of Study Centre is notified by the University. - 13) If you find that there is any factual error in evaluation of your assignments e.g. any portion of your assignment response has not been evaluated or the total of score recorded on your assignment response is incorrect, you should approach the Coordinator of your study centre for correction and transmission of correct score to headquarters.
+It is advised to write your answers in your own words as it will help in grasping the study material. - 7) Do not copy from the response sheets of other students.
+If copying is noticed, the assignment will be rejected. - 8) Write each assignment separately.
+All the assignments should not be written in continuity. - 9) Write the question number with each answer. - 10) The completed assignment should be submitted to the Coordinator of the Study Centre allotted to you.
+TMAs submitted at any other place will not be evaluated. - After submitting the TMA, get the acknowledgement from the Coordinator on the prescribed assignment remittance-cum-acknowledgement card. - 12) In case you have requested for a change of Study Centre, you should submit your TMA only to the original Study Centre until the change of Study Centre is notified by the University. - 13) If you find that there is any factual error in evaluation of your assignments e.g. any portion of your assignment response has not been evaluated or the total of score recorded on your assignment response is incorrect, you should approach the Coordinator of your study centre for correction and transmission of correct score to headquarters. - 14) There is NO re-evaluation for TMA/ Tutorial/ Protocal and 35 are the minimum pass marks is each of the component.